hardikparwana/Adversary-CBF/README.md

 # CBF-Adversary
-This repo gives exmaples of multiagent control with cvx library and also gives a library (in form of class) for Multivariate Gaussian Process(Matrix Normal Distribution[MVG](https://en.wikipedia.org/wiki/Matrix_normal_distribution)) Estimation.
+This repo gives exmaples of multiagent control with cvx library and also gives a library (in form of class) for Multivariate Gaussian Process(Matrix Normal Distribution [MVG](https://en.wikipedia.org/wiki/Matrix_normal_distribution)) Estimation.

 ## Dependencies
 This code is written in MATLAB.
 Following additional packages need to be installed for muli_robot.m